Aspects of the commuting graph: Simple groups whose commuting graph is a cograph or a chordal graph

 We now finish off the classical groups.

-The group $\PSp(4,q)$ contains the central product of two copies of $\SL(2,q)$.
-(To see this, note that the $4$-dimensional vector space can be written as the orthogonal direct sum of two $2$-dimensional non-degenerate subspaces; so $\Sp(4,q)$ contains $\SL(2,q)\times\SL(2,q)$.
+The group $\PSp_4(q)$ contains the central product of two copies of $\SL_2(q)$.
+(To see this, note that the $4$-dimensional vector space can be written as the orthogonal direct sum of two $2$-dimensional non-degenerate subspaces; so $\Sp_4(q)$ contains $\SL_2(q)\times\SL_2(q)$.
 If $q$ is odd, take the quotient by $\{\pm I\}$ to obtain a central product.)
 So its commuting graph is not a cograph, by Lemma~\ref{lem_cp}.

-For unitary groups, we show that central quotients of $\SU(3,q)$ have commuting graphs which are not cographs.
-For $n=5$, $\PSU(n,q)$ contains such a central quotient, obtained as above by writing the $5$-dimensional unitary space as the sum of non-degenerate subspaces of dimensions $2$ and $3$.
-For $n=4$, the space is the sum of two non-degenerate $2$-dimensional subspaces, so $\PSU(4,q)$ contains a central product of two copies of $\SU(2,q)$.
+For unitary groups, the $\PSU_3(2)$ is not simple; so for $q=2$ it remains to deal with $\PSU_4(2)$ and $\PSU_5(2)$.
+The first is isomorphic to $\PSp_4(3)$~\cite{CC85}, which we have dealt with.
+The second contains $\PSL_2(11)$, see~\cite{CC85}.
+For $q>2$, by Proposition~\ref{Thm_SU_3} central quotients of $\SU_3(q)$ have commuting graphs which are not cographs.
+For $n=5$, $\PSU_n(q)$ contains such a central quotient, obtained as above by writing the $5$-dimensional unitary space as the sum of non-degenerate subspaces of dimensions $2$ and $3$.
+For $n=4$, the space is the sum of two non-degenerate $2$-dimensional subspaces, so $\PSU_4(q)$ contains a central product of two copies of $\SU_2(q)$.
 So the commuting graphs of these groups are not cographs either.